 4. Personal preference

-Last but not least, it doesn’t hurt to try a wide variety of training schedules.
+It doesn’t hurt to try a wide variety of training schedules.
 You might find one in particular that you stick to most of the time as your default program because it works well and you enjoy it.
 Or you might find that the novelty effect of rotating different training schedules and frequencies throughout the year helps stimulate greater muscle gains than doing the same program year round.

 Tom Venuto,